-Canadian Fertilizer Stocks Decline as Wheat Drops; BCE Advances
+Canadian Stocks Decline as Wheat Futures Retreat; BCE Advances

-Potash Corp. of Saskatchewan Inc., the world’s largest fertilizer producer by market value, dropped 1.5 percent a day after the U.S. Agriculture Department forecast higher suplies than most analysts had estimated.
+Potash Corp. of Saskatchewan Inc., the world’s largest fertilizer producer by market value, dropped 2.1 percent a day after the U.S. Agriculture Department forecast higher supplies than most analysts had estimated.
 Eastern Platinum Ltd. (ELR), which mines in South Africa, plunged 13 percent after saying striking workers sabotaged equipment.
 BCE Inc. (BCE), Canada’s largest phone company, rose 2.6 percent after beating analysts’ average profit estimate.

 The S&P/TSX dropped 4.9 percent this quarter through yesterday after surging 62 percent in the prior two years.
 Gold has declined from a record and oil from a 31-month high this month as the U.S. Dollar Index has rebounded after five months of losses.
 The U.S. currency gained on speculation the European Central Bank will be slower than previously forecast to raise interest rates and that Greece may need to restructure its debt.

-Fertilizer producers dropped as wheat declined to the lowest price since March 31.
-Potash Corp. lost 1.5 percent to C$49.17.
-Agrium Inc. (AGU), Canada’s second-largest fertilizer producer, fell 1.2 percent to C$77.23.
+Fertilizer producers dropped as wheat declined.
+Potash Corp. lost 2.1 percent to C$49.17.
+Agrium Inc. (AGU), Canada’s second-largest fertilizer producer, slumped 2.4 percent to seven-month low of C$76.31.

 Uranium producers retreated as nuclear regulators met in Europe and the U.S. to discuss power-plant safety.
 Cameco Corp.
 (CCO), the world’s largest producer of the nuclear fuel, decreased 4.9 percent to C$25.37, the lowest price since August.
 Uranium One Inc., a producer controlled by Moscow-based ARMZ uranium holding, fell 7.6 percent to C$3.65.

-Eastern Platinum plunged 13 percent to 90 Canadian cents after earlier today sliding as much as 28 percent, the most since October 2008.
+Eastplats plunged 13 percent to 90 Canadian cents, the lowest closing price since July.
 The company said it has suspended operations at its Crocodile River Mine after members of the National Union of Mineworkers damaged electrical, pumping and ventilation systems.

 Lesiba Seshoka, a National Union of Mineworkers spokeswoman, said by phone that the union is unaware of any property damage at the mine.

-Nevsun Resources Ltd. (NSU), which mines precious and base metals in Africa, rallied 6.1 percent to C$5.36 after Rahul Paul, an analyst at Canaccord Financial Inc., raised his rating on the shares to “speculative buy” from “hold.”
+Nevsun Resources Ltd. (NSU), which mines precious and base metals in Africa, rallied 8.3 percent to C$5.36 after Rahul Paul, an analyst at Canaccord Financial Inc., raised his rating on the shares to “speculative buy” from “hold.”
 In a note to clients, Paul said Nevsun’s first-quarter financial results “demonstrate a smooth ramp-up” of its Bisha mine.

 To contact the reporter on this story: Matt Walcoff in Toronto at email@example.com